resilar/crchack/README.md

   -r        reverse input bytes     -R        reverse final register
 ```

-The input message is read from *file* and the adjusted message is written to
+Input message is read from *file* and the adjusted message is written to stdout.
-stdout.
-By default, crchack appends 4 bytes to the input producing a new message
+By default, crchack appends 4 bytes to the input producing a new message with
-that has the target CRC-32 checksum.
-Other CRC algorithms can be defined via the
+the target CRC-32 checksum.
+Other CRC algorithms are defined using the CRC
-CRC parameters.
-If *new_checksum* is not given, then crchack writes the CRC
+parameters.
+If *target_checksum* is unspecified, then crchack calculates the CRC
-checksum of the input message to stdout and exits.
+checksum of the input message and writes the result to stdout.

 # Examples